The Art and Science Behind the Finish: How Western Hemlock and Douglas-fir Excel in Treatments and Staining

 About Canadian Wood

-Canadian Wood is part of Forestry Innovation Investment (FII), a Crown agency of the British Columbia Government, headquartered in B.C.
-Canada, with satellite offices in Vietnam and India.
-Through market development programs, Canadian Wood promotes and supplies information about softwood products from British Columbia to wood industry professionals, and connects furniture manufacturers, designers, and wholesalers with leading softwood suppliers from B.C.
+Canadian Wood is part of Forestry Innovation Investment (FII), a Crown agency of the Government of British Columbia, headquartered in B.C., Canada, with satellite offices in Vietnam and India.
+Through market development programs, Canadian Wood promotes and supplies information about softwood products from British Columbia to wood industry professionals, and connects furniture manufacturers, designers and wholesalers with leading softwood suppliers from B.C.s from B.C.

 Try Canadian Wood